Cyber Security

 Planning and Strategy Development

-With a wealth of information at their disposal, attackers develop a strategy that outlines how they will engage with the target.
-This plan includes selecting the most effective type of attack (phishing, pretexting, baiting, etc.), crafting the message or scenario and deciding on the communication channel (email, phone, in-person).
+With all the info gathered, attackers develop a plan that outlines how they will engage with the target.
+This plan includes choosing the best type of attack (phishing, pretexting, baiting, etc.), crafting the message or scenario and deciding on the communication channel (email, phone, in-person).

 Choosing the Attack Vector

-Determining the most suitable social engineering technique based on the target’s vulnerabilities and the attacker’s goals.
+Decide on the best social engineering technique based on the target’s weaknesses and the attacker’s goals.

 Crafting the Narrative

-The next step is to initiate contact with the target, often under the guise of a trusted entity or individual.
-The method of contact is carefully chosen based on the target’s preferences and habits, ensuring the highest likelihood of engagement.
+Next step is to make contact with the target, often as a trusted entity or individual.
+The method of contact is chosen based on the target’s preferences and habits to maximise the chance of engagement.

-Using personalised communication tailored with specific details gathered during the research phase to make the request or proposition seem legitimate.
+Use the info gathered during research to make the request or proposition personal.

 Manipulation Tactics

-Employing psychological principles such as urgency, authority, scarcity and social proof to persuade the target to act.
+Use psychological principles like urgency, authority, scarcity and social proof to persuade.

-This is the critical moment where the social engineer attempts to deceive the target into divulging confidential information, clicking on a malicious link, transferring funds or performing some other action that serves the attacker’s objectives.
+This is where the social engineer tries to get the target to reveal confidential info, click on a link, send funds or do some other action that helps the attacker.

-Convincing the target to take the desired action, which directly compromises security or provides further access to sensitive information.
+Get the target to take the desired action that compromises security or gives more access to info.

-Leveraging the established rapport and the illusion of legitimacy to overcome any lingering doubts the target may have.
+Use the rapport and illusion of legitimacy to overcome any doubts the target may have.

-Once the target has taken the bait, the attacker extracts the valuable information or achieves their desired outcome.
-This may involve stealing credentials, infecting systems with malware or obtaining confidential documents.
+Once the target has taken the bait, the attacker extracts the valuable info or achieves the desired outcome.
+This may be stealing credentials, infecting systems with malware or getting confidential documents.

-Collecting the compromised information or access gained through the attack.
+Get the compromised info or access gained from the attack.

 Lateral Movement

-Using the initial compromise to further penetrate the organisation’s network or systems, often aiming for more significant exploits.
+Use the initial breach to move laterally in the organisation’s network or systems, often for bigger exploits.

 Misdirection

-Maintaining control over the target or using the compromised information to launch additional attacks before exiting the scenario.
+Keep control of the target or use the compromised info to launch more attacks before exiting the scenario.

 cyber attack vectors, cloud, cyber security